sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/geometry/lectures.rst

 methods that implement some comparison methods: to verify equality and inequality of numbers in the base ring and other internal functionalities.

+To get a full overview of methods offered to you, :ref:`sage.geometry.polyhedron.base` is the first place you want to go.

 Lecture 5: Getting new polyhedra from old ones